Death of Yazan al-Kafarneh: Death

-Al-Kafarneh lived with his family in Beit Hanoun in northern Gaza before the war with his family able to provide him enough food, water and medical care.
+Al-Kafarneh lived with his family in Beit Hanoun in northern Gaza before the war, with his family able to provide him enough food, water and medical care.
 Likely due to his condition al-Kafarneh would have had to have a specialized diet made up of soft and highly nutritional foods.
-However multiple Israeli airstrikes caused the family to relocate several times and in an effort to find him better care, food and water the family relocated to Rafah in southern Gaza which had been deemed a safe area by the Israeli government.
+However, multiple Israeli airstrikes caused the family to relocate several times and in an effort to find him better care, food and water, the family relocated to Rab'a School in Tel al-Sultan, Rafah in southern Gaza which had been deemed a safe area by the Israeli government.
+By 25 February, al-Kafarneh began to suffer from pneumonia, which aggravated him even further after weeks of hunger and his already fragile condition.

 In images taken before al-Kafarneh died, he is described by New York Times reporters as having flesh that is shrunken and shriveled, that is pallid and stretched tight over every curve of bone and sagging with every hollow.
-One of the more widely shared photos of him online, shows his right hand with an intravenous line.
+One of the more widely shared photos of him online shows his right hand with an intravenous line.